zephir-lang/zephir-docs/en/types.rst

 Integer overflow
 ^^^^^^^^^^^^^^^^
-Contrary to PHP, Zephir does not automatically checks for integer overflows, like in C if you are doing operations that may return a big number you can use types such as 'unsigned long' or 'float' to store them:
+Contrary to PHP, Zephir does not automatically check for integer overflows, like in C if you are doing operations that may return a big number you can use types such as 'unsigned long' or 'float' to store them: